heindetotverre/wither/README.md

 A basic page server and content builder built in Nuxt3

-Make sure you have mongo community server installed and you have mongod available
+Make sure you have mongo community server installed and you have mongod executable available
 ## Setup

 npm install